N0ine/VDCEditorEx/README.md

 There is a json file called UserDefinedTemplates that in the <code>src/assets</code>, its the main file that has custom templates, use the import button (![Import button](VDCEditorEx-v0.1.3/images/symbols/upload.png)) to add the custom templates.

+The editor with custom stylized templates:
 ![On Template pages](VDCEditorEx-v0.1.3/images/assets/Ed-Templates.png)
 ![On any other pages](VDCEditorEx-v0.1.3/images/assets/Ed-Pages.png)
 ![Using the search mode](VDCEditorEx-v0.1.3/images/assets/Ed-Search.png)
-![Using Show Hidden Chars](VDCEditorEx-v0.1.3/images/assets/Ed-ShowAllChars.png) The editor with custom stylized templates.
+![Using Show Hidden Chars](VDCEditorEx-v0.1.3/images/assets/Ed-ShowAllChars.png)